joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/08/arts/frida-kahlo-diego-rivera.html

 **Best and Worst Moments From the 2026 Tony Awards: Pink, Maya Rudolph, Cole Escola, ‘Cats’**\
-`Pink brought sincerity and punk energy as the host, musical numbers by “Cats,” “Ragtime” and “Chicago” popped, and Maya Rudolph and Cole Escola mined comic gold.`\
+`Pink brought sincerity and high energy as the host, musical numbers by “Cats,” “Ragtime” and “Chicago” popped, and Maya Rudolph and Cole Escola mined comic gold.`\
 https://www.nytimes.com/2026/06/08/theater/best-worst-tony-awards.html

 **The New York Hip-Hop Soundtracking the Knicks’ Run to the N.B.A.
 Finals**\